Hollerich railway station

-Hollerich railway station (Gare Hollerech, Gare de Hollerich, Bahnhof Hollerich) is a railway station serving Hollerich, a quarter in the south-west of Luxembourg City, in southern Luxembourg.
+Hollerich railway station (Gare Hollerech, Gare de Hollerich, Bahnhof Hollerich) is a railway station serving Hollerich, a district in the south-west of Luxembourg City, in southern Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.

 The station is situated on Line 70, which connects Luxembourg City to the south-west of the country.
 It is the first stop south-west of the country's main terminus, Luxembourg railway station, which is located only 0.6 km to the north-east.

 Located at the station is the Luxembourg memorial to the deportations during the German occupation of Luxembourg in World War II.
 Just under 700 Jews were deported from Luxembourg.